jzebker/School_District_Analysis/README.md

 ### How does replacing the ninth-grade scores affect the following:
 #### Math and reading scores by grade
+- Only the data for 9th grade students at Thomas High School was omitted
 <p align="center">
   <strong><i>Updated Scores by Grade</i></strong>
 </p>